FAQs

 This combined treatment will be taken as a single dose or as a three-day regimen (i.e. once a day for three consecutive days).
 Treatments are repeated through deworming activities at a frequency based on the prevalence in each particular area as indicated by WHO´s control strategy.
 In high-prevalence areas every 6 months and annually in moderate-prevalence areas.

-The main target populations are preschool and school-aged children and women of reproductive age, which are currently prioritised by the strategies formulated by international health institutions (e.g. the World Health Organisation) to treat soil-transmitted helminth infections.
+The main target populations are school-aged children (SAC, from 5 to 19 years old) and women of reproductive age (WRA, from 15 to 49 years old), which are currently prioritised by the strategies formulated by international health institutions (e.g. the World Health Organisation) to treat soil-transmitted helminth infections.